galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 ## Bag of words and TF-IDF

-If you don't care about the order of the words in a document, you can use bag of words (BoW) or text frequency inverse document frequency (TF-IDF).
+If you don't care about the order of the words in a document, you can use bag of words (BoW) or term frequency inverse document frequency (TF-IDF).
 In these models we have a 2 dimensional array.
 The rows represent the documents (in our example, the movie reviews) and the columns represent the words in our vocabulary (all the unique words in all the documents).
 If a word is not present in a document, we have a zero at the corresponding row and column as the entry.
 If a word is present in the document, we have a one as the entry -- Alternatively, we could use